 In order to meet the challenges of the 21st century, from the ever-evolving information explosion to the demands and competition of a global economy, students at all levels must receive a firm foundation in math and science knowledge.
 This prepares them for a workplace that will increasingly demand these skills.
-In response to the needs, Roane State Community College is supporting the organization of Tamke-Allan Observatory as it provides an exciting, research-quality environment for students and faculty, to engage in collaborative projects and science education.
-The public is invited to participate in public stargazes, short courses, and seminars geared to the general astronomical interest.
+In response to the needs, Roane State Community College is supporting Tamke-Allan Observatory as it provides an exciting, research-quality environment for students and faculty, to engage in collaborative projects and science education.
+The public is invited to participate in public stargazes, short courses, and seminars geared to general astronomical interest.

 In July, 1998, Roane State Community College dedicated an observatory and environmental studies facility that includes a state-of-the-art classroom , a photographic darkroom, and the observatory dome.
 The facility is located on a hilltop site high above Watts Bar Lake, and is ideally suited for astronomical observation.

 The purpose of this facility is not only to be an Astronomy center but to also create a hub of support for innovative science and in particular, astronomy, learning activities.
 Roane State's largely rural school systems have little access to professional, workplace relevant laboratory resources for the teaching of science in the K- 12 grades.
 Through a wide variety of outreach activities, the Observatory proposes to link discovery to active and workplace relevant learning for K- 12 students in the college's service area.
 In order to lead to more systemic advancement, the Center also features training for K-12 math and science teachers and provides take-along and Web based resources to use in their own classrooms.

 Because student learning is enhanced when family involvement is high, the Center also engages the community in discovery-based science activities open to the public.